linkedin/qark/README.rst

   ~ git clone https://github.com/linkedin/qark
   ~ cd qark
-  ~ pip install . --user
-  ~ qark --help
+  ~ pip install . --user  # --user is only needed if not using a virtualenv ~ qark --help